exmosis/hugo.groundlake.org/content/post/2025-04-10/hacking-together-grid-aware-backup-in-hour.md

 At the same time, I was reading articles about grid-aware computing as a way to make technology use more environmental.
 In particular, the Green Software Foundation's 2022 article introducing the idea of [Carbon-aware computing](https://hackernoon.com/our-code-is-harming-the-planet-we-need-carbon-aware-design-patterns), and Ismael Velasco's [follow-up critique article](https://hackernoon.com/carbon-aware-computing-next-green-breakthrough-or-new-greenwashing) that looks at the issue at scale.
 (Both are recommended.)

-I wanted to see if it was feasible to tie my backups in with the third approach outlined by the CSF article, regarding **Demand Shaping**, or "Running our software so it does more when electricity is clean and less when it’s dirty".
+I wanted to see if it was feasible to tie my backups in with the third approach outlined by the GSF article, regarding **Demand Shaping**, or "Running our software so it does more when electricity is clean and less when it’s dirty".

 It certainly was possible, and the rest of this post dives into how I hacked something together at the end of a Friday afternoon with a few linux scripts and cup of tea.

 ### Overview

-I'm wanted to break my scripts up into three different jobs, just to compartmentalise them, and set out some structure for future work.
-My main objectives were:
+I wanted to break up my scripts into three different jobs, just to help set some structure for future work. **My main objectives were:**

 1. Get the current "greenness" of the UK grid, as a percentage.
 2. Make sure a backup transfer is running, using rclone.
 3. Set the transfer speed used by rclone dynamically, based on the grid greenness.

 By doing this I can concentrate on the specifics of each part more easily, just like decoupling code.
-One of the aims here is to isolate out part 1 from anything to do with backups, ie have a kind of local "current mix" config/endpoint that other local services can use too.
+One of the aims here is to isolate out part 1 from anything to do with backups, and move towards a local config/endpoint that other local services can use too.

-"Greenness" is deliberately in quotes too - the definition of sustainability can be quite subjective (depending on timescales and other context) and keeping this separate from everything else can make that discussion easier later on.
+"Greenness" is deliberately in quotes too - the definition of sustainability can be quite subjective (depending on timescales and other context) and keeping this separate from everything else can make decisions and changes easier later on.

 ### 1. Get the current grid greenness